Reviews You Can Rely On

 Expert Gardener Light Duty4.03.55.55.0

-Expandable hoses are great for when you need something more than a watering can but less than a full-size hose.
+Expandable hoses are great when you need more than a watering can but less than a full-size hose.
 They come in coil, expansion, or stretch styles, all of which are light and highly mobile, perfect for spraying down your garden, washing your car, or watering the flower boxes on the front porch.
 We also like them for boat and RV use because they are easier to transport and store.

 Here, you see an expansion hose in action.
 Water pressure causes these hoses to expand up to three times the original length.